siddusharan/CPL_Project2883371/README.md

 The function read_contacts_from_csv

-File_path is a parameter (string).
+csv_file_path is a parameter (string).
-The value is supplied to the file_path parameter.
+The value is supplied to the csv_file_path parameter.

 User Input:

-Through the usage of the input function, search_name is acquired from user input.
+Through the usage of the input function, search_name_py is acquired from user input.
 Value is used to pass this variable.